 - Pain or bleeding when you touch the gums or mouth

-We are fortunate to have a digital dental xrays and this allows us to visualise exactly what is happening under the gum and inside the tooth/teeth.
-Therefore, we can be certain when your pet needs to have a tooth extracted.
+We are fortunate to have a digital dental Xrays; dental Xrays allow us to capture images of the interior of the teeth and gums.
+This helps identify problems such as cavities, tooth decay, impacted tooth, tooth root abscess and periodontal disease.
+As a result, we can visualise exactly what is happening under the gum and inside the tooth/teeth and we can be certain whether your pet needs to have a tooth (teeth) extracted.
 All of our patients also receive fluoride treatment at the end of dental surgery.